 Now that winter is really upon us, mostly the cold weather, I was thinking about what I should do to winterize my carbureted motorcycle.
 The TaoTao TBR7 being carbureted adds some complexity to winterizing, so I wanted to keep an easy list for short-term winter storage and a more detailed list for longer-term winter storage.
-This is my easy TBR7 winterize motorcycle checklist.

 Since this is the first time I am ‘winterizing’ a motorcycle, here are the questions and concerns and the answers I found.

-First, What Does Winterize mean?
+First, What Does Winterize A Motorcycle mean?

 Well talking to other motorcycle riders, motorcycles are designed to be ridden and enjoyed.
 So having a bike sit around not being used is terrible for both the motorcycle and us.
 Therefore we avoid long-term inactivity of our motorcycles.
 Work, family, and time can eat into our riding time as individuals, but an event that affects most of us is winter or cold weather.